yanganto/near-staking-knd/docs/run-main-test-shard.md

 and create a `flake.nix` file in `/etc/nixos/` [More info on flakes](https://nixos.wiki/wiki/Flakes#Using_nix_flakes_with_NixOS).

-In your `flake.nix` you have to add the `kuutamod` flake as source and import the nixos modules from it into your configuration.nix.
+In your `flake.nix` you have to add the `kneard` flake as source and import the nixos modules from it into your configuration.nix.

 ```nix